serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 ## History constraint (the "history rule")

-The subtypes should not introduce new methods that will allow to modify the object state in a way that is not possible for the parent class.
+The subtypes should not introduce new methods that will allow modifying the object state in a way that is not possible for the parent class.

 The internal object state should be modifiable only through their methods (encapsulation) and the client code can have some expectations as of the possible ways to modify the internal state.